aquestry/voasis.de/docs/nebula.md

       /party leave
       ```

-Feel free to join my discord, if you have more questions or need help. :)
+Feel free to join my discord, and if you have more questions or need help just dm me. :)